Boulengerula niedeni: Description

 The Sagalla caecilian is a caecilian, a highly unusual group of amphibians characterized by an elongated, limbless, externally segmented body, closely resembling that of a large earthworm.
 Depending on the micro-habitat the amphibian is found its color may vary.
 When found in areas with shade and high altitude they tend to be a dark brown while when found in lower elevations they tend to be a light brown with some traces of blue.
 Meanwhile, the bodies of juveniles only have a long, dark, narrow band on its back, and otherwise are not pigmented.

 Unlike earthworms, caecilians possess a prominent mouth, nostrils, and, uniquely amongst vertebrates, a pair of retractable tentacles, one on each side of the head, between the eye and nostril.
 The snout of the Sagalla caecilian is rounded, with short, globular tentacles, and a relatively large mouth, with two rows of teeth in each jaw.
 The eyes in some are highly reduced, and, sometimes, almost entirely covered by bone and skin.
 The eyes may form like this due to the lack of need for vision, beyond sensing light, while digging.

 Range

 The Sagalla caecilian can be found mainly in low density farms and patches of indigenous forests on Sagala Hill.
-They are limited to an altitude of 1000–1500 meters above sea level.
+They are limited to an altitude of 1000–1504 meters above sea level on Sagalla Hill as it is difficult for the species to expand to higher/lower (and therefore newer) land; they are restricted by rocky mountains with less vegetation on one side and arid climates on the other.
 Besides their altitude they are only found on a patch of land that has an area of 20 km2.
-This area is roughly the size of Manhattan.
-It is difficult for the species to expand to newer land because they are restricted by rocky mountains with less vegetation on one side and arid climates on the other.
+This area is roughly half the size of Manhattan.